Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Buffalo Stats and Trends

-- The Bulls have been underdogs by 5.5 points or more two times this year and covered the spread once.
+- The Bulls have covered the spread once this season when underdogs by 6.5 points or more (in two chances).

-- Buffalo's games this season have hit the over on one of three set point totals (33.3%).
+- Buffalo's games this season have gone over the point total one time in three opportunities (33.3%).

-- Buffalo is 1-1 against the spread and 2-1 overall in games when it puts up more than 22.8 points.
+- Buffalo is 1-1 against the spread and 2-1 overall when the team scores more than 22.8 points.

-- When Buffalo churns out over 304.3 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that Buffalo churns out over 304.3 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Bulls have three giveaways this season, while the Broncos have seven takeaways .
+- The Bulls have turned the ball over three times, four fewer times than the Broncos have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.